amoriah/born2beroot/README.md

 # born2beroot
-This is project for SCHOOL 21.
+This is project for Ecole 42.
 Read the mission in Russian in subj.txt.

 In file course of action.txt contains all commands which I used.